Alternative Options For ADHD Treatment

 Medically reviewed by Arianna Williams, LPC, CCTP

-Whether you are an adult living with ADHD or have a child with ADHD, it can be crucial to consult a medical professional before trying any form of medication, supplement, or alternative treatment.
+Whether you are an adult living with ADHD or have a child with ADHD, talk to your doctor; they’ll be able to provide medical advice before trying any form of medication, supplement, or alternative support options.

-According to mental health experts at the American Psychological Association, ADHD is generally a neurodevelopmental disorder that usually involves inattention and impulsivity, with or without a hyperactivity component.
+According to mental health experts at the American Psychological Association, attention-deficit/hyperactivity disorder (ADHD) is generally a neurodevelopmental disorder that usually involves inattention and impulsivity, with or without a hyperactivity component.
 While the condition is often associated with childhood, symptoms typically persist into adulthood.
 Adults can be frequently diagnosed with ADHD as well.

 Getty/AnnaStills